 Busy retail shifts leave no time to find better signal spots for uploading.
 Healthcare workers cannot leave patient areas to seek stronger connections.
 Manufacturing floor workers must stay at their stations during production.
 The moments worth capturing happen precisely when workers cannot step away.

-The Real Cost of Missed Content Opportunities
+What is the Real Cost of Missed Content Opportunities?

 Connectivity barriers do more than frustrate workers.
 They create tangible business losses that compound over time.
 Understanding these costs reveals why solving this problem delivers real value.